coop-intelligence/eccv2024/_schedule/session_01_oral_2.md

 sequence_id: 4

 # Speaker name
-speaker: Oral 2
+speaker: /

 # Title of the event
-title: TBD
+title: "Gen-Swarms: Adapting Deep Generative Models to Swarms of Drones (Oral Talk 2)"

 # Time of the event
 time: 15:20 - 15:30